West Sussex County Council Logo and link to the website

 Always seek recommendations from friends, neighbours and family members and obtain more than one quotation before deciding who to employ to carry out work on your property.

 Consider using a Trading Standards approved ‘Buy With Confidence’ trader.
-You can collect a directory from your local library or call 01243 642124, or visit the buy with confidence website.

 Reporting fraud and obtaining advice